We Help Good People Through Bad Situations

 Even when you believe that you are headed for Litigation or Arbitration — processes where someone else will be making the decisions that will impact your life and your family, we believe that Negotiation should never stop until you decide that you are done.
 There’s a saying that settlements are often reached “on the steps of the Courthouse”, meaning that even at the last moment, as you are prepared to walk into Court, settlement is possible.

 Because we negotiate on behalf of our clients in almost every situation, we will give you our considered opinion on how you should be negotiating and what things you should be considering.
 We will discuss with you both your best and worst alternatives to arriving at a negotiated settlement so that you will be fully informed in order to make the best decisions for yourself and your family.
+Indeed, as Curtis Ready and Anne-Marie Lowther can assure you, knowing what decisions the courts may or may not make, allows us to provide this advice.
 You will always be in the know and all Negotiations are conducted with your full knowledge, following your instructions.

 We believe in interest-based Negotiation as the best alternative, where possible, and not only do we take pride in offering principled Negotiation, but we have many hours of training to allow us to offer you excellence in representation at both the Negotiation table as well as the Litigation table.